igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 ## WIG

 A WIG file (.wig) is a text file that defines either a feature or data track.
-It must have a .wig file extension for IGV to read it as a wiggle file.
-The WIG file format is described on the UCSC Genome Bioinformatics web site: [http://genome.ucsc.edu/FAQ/FAQformat](http://genome.ucsc.edu/FAQ/FAQformat).
+The WIG file format is described on the [UCSC website](http://genome.ucsc.edu/FAQ/FAQformat).

+Required extension .wig

 For faster loading, convert WIG files to [bigWig format](#bigwig).
 Alternatively, convert to [TDF format](#tdf) using [igvtools](../UserGuide/tools/igvtools_ui.md).

-**Notes;**
+!!! note " "
     IGV does not currently support multiple track lines in a single WIG file

 **One-based index:** Start and end positions (for "fixedStep" and "variableStep" formats) are identified using a one-based index.
 The end position is excluded.
 For example, setting start-end to 1-2 describes exactly one base, the first base in the sequence.